sf-wdi-22-23/install_fest/mac_dev_tools.md

 ### Install Command Line Tools through Xcode (Older Versions of OS X)

-If you must run a version of OS X before Maverick, you will need to install Command Line tools that come from Xcode.
+If you must run a version of OS X before Maverick, you will need to install command line tools that come from Xcode.
+Only follow these steps if you were not able to install Xcode command line tools with the instructions above.

 1. Open the Mac App Store and install Xcode.
 1. Open Xcode.